axonivy-market/kafka-connector/kafka-connector-product/README.md

 docker-compose up -d
 ```

-and docker will start a `zookeeper` server on port 2181  and a `kafka` server on port 9092.
+and docker will start a `zookeeper` server on port 2181, a `kafka` server on port 9092 and an (optional) `schema-registry` on port 9081.
 To
 connect to this server, use `localhost:9092` as your bootstrap server.
-Note, that the demo
-is configured to connect to this server.
+Note, that the demo is configured to connect to this server.

 ## Usage